Celytic/Wine-Game-Compatibilities/Game-list.md

 The normal launcher boots under the first Lutris installer script; you have to be in legacy, or else the launcher will be stuck on the game logo.
 Haven't tested the game yet.
 Open-source fast launcher encounters a rundll32 error, and will crash after some time downloading the game.
 No further testing or tweaks done; all on Lutris 6.2 x64

 # osu!
 This runs fine; changed Wine version to 6.7-staging and still runs okay; has some random crashes here and there, but is still very playable.
 DXVK and FSync recommended; having ThePoon's audio latency patch helps as well.
 Offset is all up to the PC, but usually negative helps; audio compatibility mode doesn't seem needed for me, although I have yet to further test to see if it stops the crashes.
 Input latency is much lower here.
+If you're going to use a tablet, OpenTabletDriver is your best bet; tested on a Gaomon S620 and a XP-Pen G640 rev B.

 # Overwatch
 Lutris script installs Battle.net, which has some weird graphical issues I haven't really sorted out.
 DXVK and FSync used; game installs fine.
 You have to let the game generate shader cache to get it to run properly; otherwise, game works perfectly fine for me.